Integrated Funding Scheme - Arm 1: Translational and Clinical Research

 However, please note that while applications to undertake research to inform subsequent applications to other funders for larger and/or definitive studies are encouraged, we will not fund applications that are already suitable for submission to the National Institute for Health and Care Research (NIHR) programmes to which Health and Care Research Wales contributes.

-Applications from early-stage career researchers who are looking to build research portfolios and gain experience of leading research are welcome.
+Applications from early-stage career researchers and those who have not led research before but who are looking to build research portfolios and gain experience of leading research are welcome.

 Within the overall parameters of the call, applications of various length, size and cost are welcome.
 Applicants should be mindful that applications often fail at the assessment stage because they are considered overambitious.